duartegroup/resources/tutorials/git/README.md

 where `c` is a list of parameters of the function. **The true function is a polynomial**, so the parameters are just a set of coefficients.
-Running the script (`python fit_function.py`) will plot the trial function over the sample data and print the errors e.g. for x^2/2 as the trial function:
+Running the script (`python fit_function.py`) will plot the trial function over the sample data (generating _function.png_) and print the errors e.g. for x^2/2 as the trial function:

 ```bash
 Error(f)  =  2.01524